marwahaha/datamap/courses/economics-(econ)-140-economic-statistics-and-econometrics.md

 department: Economics (ECON)
 course: 140
 course-name: Economic Statistics and Econometrics
-title: Economics (ECON) 140 Economic Statistics and Econometrics
-units: 4
-tools: nan
+prerequisites: ECON 100A, ECON 100B or ECON 101A, ECON 101B, STAT 20 or STAT 21 or STAT 131A
 description: Introduction to problems of observation, estimation, and hypothesis testing in economics.
 This course covers the linear regression model and its application to empirical problems in economics.
+units: 4
+tools:
-cluster: Social Science
+cluster: Economics/Business
+foundational:
+applied: Applied
+meta:
 ---